 The work environment in Cambodia places high value on hierarchy and respect.
 The principles of tradition and deference govern business conduct in Cambodia.

 Business relationships are about mutual trust, which requires getting to know one’s counterparts.
 The concept of 'saving face' is important in Cambodia, especially in the country's business world.
 Although it can be frustrating for expats, they should respect that Cambodians prefer subtleness and indirect communication to solve a problem.

 Business hours are usually from 8am to 5pm, with a lunch break in between.
-It is not uncommon to work Saturdays as well.

 The dress code is formal.
 Men wear suits, and women should cover their shoulders and knees.